delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 <ins>Synopsis:</ins>

 This tutorial will briefly go over the installation of OSSEC within a Digital Ocean droplet.
-Additionally, we will also install the Windows agent to report to this server.
+Additionally, we will also install the OSSEC agent (via Windows) to report to this server.
 And as a last step we’ll also install a web user interface to look for alerts.

 </br>